-- (B) has Las been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within fifteen (15) years preceding the date of Application submission; - (C) is Is, at the time of Application, subject to an order in connection with an enforcement or disciplinary action under state or federal securities law or by the NASD; subject to a federal tax lien (other than a contested lien for which provision has been made); or the subject of a proceeding in which a Governmental Entity has issued an order to impose penalties, suspend funding, or take adverse action based on an allegation of financial misconduct or uncured violation of material laws, rules, or other legal requirements governing activities considered relevant by the Governmental Entity; - (D) has Has materially breached a contract with a public agency, and, if such breach is permitted to be cured under the contract, has been given notice of the breach and a reasonable opportunity to cure, and failed to cure that breach within the time specified in the notice of breach; - (E) has Has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency; - (F) hasHas been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title; (relating to Previous Participation and Executive Award Review and Advisory Committee); - (G) is less delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans, and for which no repayment plan has been approved by the Department; - (H) hasHas failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least ten-(10) days 10days 10 days 10 days - (I) wouldWould be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
+(B) has Has been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within fifteen (15) years preceding the received date of Application or Pre-Application submission (if applicable);

+(C) isis, at the time of Application, subject to an order in connection with an enforcement or disciplinary action under state or federal securities law or by the NASD; subject to a federal tax lien (other than a contested lien for which provision has been made); or the subject of a proceeding in which a Governmental Entity has issued an order to impose penalties, suspend funding, or take adverse action based on an allegation of financial misconduct or uncured violation of material laws, rules, or other legal requirements governing activities considered relevant by the Governmental Entity;

+(D) has Has materially breached a contract with a public agency, and, if such breach is permitted to be cured under the contract, has been given notice of the breach and a reasonable opportunity to cure, and failed to cure that breach within the time specified in the notice of breach;

+(E) has Has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency;

+(F) has Has been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title; (relating to Previous Participation and Executive Award Review and Advisory Committee);

+(G) is delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans, and for which no repayment plan has been approved by the Department;

+(H) has Has failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least ten (10) days 10 days prior to the Board meeting at which the decision for an award is to be made;

+(I) would Would be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
 Gov't Code, §2306.6733, or a provision of Tex.
-Gov't Code, Chapter 572, from participating in the Application in the manner and capacity they are participating; - (J) hasHas, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully Deobligated during the twelve (12) months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such Deobligation results in ineligibility under this chapter; - (K) has Has provided false or misleading documentation or made other intentional or negligent material misrepresentations or omissions in or in connection with an Application (and certifications contained therein), Commitment, or Determination Notice for a Development; - (L) wasWas the Owner or Affiliate of the Owner of a Department assisted rental Development for which the federal affordability requirements were prematurely terminated and the affordability requirements have not been re-affirmed or Department funds repaid; or - (M) fails Fails to disclose, in the Application, any Principal or any entity or Person in the
+Gov't Code, Chapter 572, from participating in the Application in the manner and capacity they are participating;

+(J) has Has, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully Deobligated during the twelve (12) months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such Deobligation results in ineligibility under this chapter;

+(K) has Has provided false or misleading documentation or made other intentional or negligent material misrepresentations or omissions in or in connection with an Application (and certifications contained therein), Commitment, or Determination Notice for a Development;

+(L) wasWas the Owner or Affiliate of the Owner of a Department assisted rental Development for which the federal affordability requirements were prematurely terminated and the affordability requirements have not been re-affirmed or Department funds repaid;-or